-Reviewers have called Shinn’s music lyrical, passionate, and lusciously beautiful.
-Other reviewers have described his works as stunning, spellbinding, and powerfully expressive.
-One reviewer wrote that Shinn integrates “modern music and language with more familiar classical styles to create a sound that is uniquely his own.”
+Randall Shinn composes operas and concert music.
+His works merge materials from a range of vernacular and cultivated traditions.
+Reviewers have called his works “passionate'” “lyrical,” and “spellbinding.”
+Other reviewers have described his works as “lusciously beautiful” and “powerfully expressive.”
+One reviewer wrote he integrates “modern music and language with more familiar classical styles to create a sound that is uniquely his own.”

-As a writer Shinn has penned original librettos for three operas, and he has received grant support from the NEA as both a librettist and a composer.
-His interest in the theater spills over into a general interest in imagination and magical atmosphere.
-For two years he was chief correspondent for DeepGlamour.net, where he wrote posts about various aspects of glamour (including its older meaning of enchantment and magic).
-Here on this site his Musings discuss some of his stylistic preferences, and more information about performances of his works is available in his bio.
+Shinn's interest in the theater links to a general interest in imagination and magical atmosphere.
+For two years he was a chief correspondent for Virginia Postrel’s group blog DeepGlamour, where he wrote posts about various aspects of glamour (including its older meaning of enchantment and magic).
+His Musings on this site touch on some of his aesthetic interests.
+More information about some performances of his works is available in his bio.